vetlelode/machinelearning_exam/README.md

 # Data
 You will need to download the data from: https://www.kaggle.com/mlg-ulb/creditcardfraud, and place it in the data folder to run the project.
-On the first ever execution, the preprocessing code will do all the nesecarry changes to this file and place the results under the data folder
+On the first ever execution, the preprocessing code will do all the nesecarry changes to this file and place the results under the data folder this file must be called "creditcard.csv" in the data/ folder.
+This should then generate two new files, real.csv and fake.csv.
+If the creditcard.csv is not in the folder, you will have to download it from kaggle, which requires you to have an account.
 # Running the project:
 The easiest way to run the project is through Anaconda Spyder, but you can also run the project from the terminal
 ***Note that both models have to be run from inside the SRC folder if you are executing from the terminal***